Admissions and Registration Questions?

 No. Certificate majors taking courses within that specific program do not need to provide TSI placement scores or exemptions.
 If a certificate student wants to pursue degree coursework, they will be required to provide TSI placement scores or proof of exemption prior to enrollment in degree courses.

 Our NCTC catalog is only available online.
 The catalog has detailed information about NCTC, our programs, registration schedule, tuition and fees, admissions policies, course descriptions and much more.
 To view the online catalog, visit the Course Catalog.

 Do I need to see an advisor to sign up or take college courses?

 If you are a first time college student, then you will need to meet with an advisor to help you register for classes your first semester and create an academic plan.
 After your first semester, meeting with an advisor for registration is not required, but highly recommended.
 Check with the NCTC Counseling and Testing Office for locations and office hours.

 Do I need to send ALL my transcripts from every college I have attended?

-NOTE: If you graduated from a high school overseas, we will need your transcript with an evaluation .
-However, we do NOT need college transcripts from overseas, only high school.
+NOTE: If you graduated from a high school and/or attended college outside the United States, please submit only an evaluated international high school transcript.
 If you are an international student, visit our International Students admission page for more information.